-This document includes a brief introduction to the UEL's water distribution system and its drinking water monitoring and testing program.
-The remaining parts of this document summarize the results and analyses of water samples collected in 2022 and evaluate the distribution system's performance in delivering safe drinking water.
+This document provides an overview of the UEL's water distribution system, along with its drinking water monitoring and testing program.
+Furthermore, it consolidates the analyses and outcomes from water samples gathered in 2023, while also evaluating the distribution system's efficacy in ensuring the delivery of safe drinking water.